 The grouping of assets is based on the smallest identifiable CGU that independently generates cash inflow.
-In principle, each store, including flagship stores. is considered as an individual CGU and recoverable amounts thereon are calculated based on value in use.
+In principle, each store, including flagship stores, is considered as an individual CGU and recoverable amounts thereon are calculated based on value in use.

-The value in use is calculated based on the cash flow projections with estimates and growth rates approved by management, applying a discount rate of 13.4 % (weighted-average rate).
+The value in use for measurement of impairment losses is calculated based on the cash flow projections with estimates and growth rates approved by management, applying a discount rate of 9.6% (weighted-average rate).
 Theoretically, the projected cash flows cover a five-year period at most, and do not use a growth rate that exceeds the long-term average market growth rate.
 The pre-tax discount rate calculation is based on the weighted-average cost of capital.